NAD+ Injections vs. NMN Supplements: A Head-to-Head Comparison

 Let’s be candid about the evidence on both sides.

-NMN has a growing body of human clinical trial data.
-Multiple randomized, placebo-controlled trials have demonstrated that oral NMN can raise blood NAD+ levels [2], improve insulin sensitivity [3], and show trends toward improvements in physical performance and sleep quality.
-The evidence base is expanding rapidly and is genuinely promising.
+NMN has a larger body of published human trial data.
+Multiple randomized, placebo-controlled trials show that oral NMN can raise blood NAD+ levels [2], improve insulin sensitivity in specific groups [3], and show signals in physical performance or sleep-related outcomes.

 What Patients Report